 In addition to examining individual contents, the machine-learning algorithm enables us to combine all content properties to make predictions in single shots.
-When combining all content properties, the classifier performance reached $76.5 \pm 4.4\%$ (Fig. 7B).
-The classifier was even more accurate in predicting subjects' performance in single frames ( $83.2 \pm 2.5\%$ , Fig. 7D).
-While there was a positive correlation between the classification accuracy from individual content properties in shots and single frames (compare Fig. 7B versus 7D), some properties were more informative to predict subjects' performance in shots and other properties were more informative to predict subjects' performance for Episode 1 versus Episode 2, but there were also notable differences where properties were more informative to correctly discriminate the target shots in one
+When combining all content properties, the classifier performance reached $76.5\pm4.4\%$ (Fig. 7B).
+The classifier was even more accurate in predicting subjects' performance in single frames (83.2 \pm 2.5%, Fig. 7D).
+While there was a positive correlation between the classification accuracy from individual content properties in shots and single frames (compare Fig. 7B versus 7D), some properties were more informative to predict subjects' performance in shots and other properties were more informative

 Figure 6.
 Schematic illustration of the machine learning approach to predict memorability in single trials.
-The data were randomly divided into a training set with $N{train}$ trials (A) and a test set with $N{test}$ trials (B).
+The data were randomly divided into a training set with N{train} trials (A) and a test set with N{test} trials (B).
 In each trial, a shot was presented and the subject responded correctly (C) or incorrectly (I).
-We extracted the set of n content properties x[1], ..., x[n] for the shot including low-level visual/auditory properties, highlevel properties, emotional properties (Methods; Tables S2 and S3).
+We extracted the set of n content properties x[1], ..., x[n] for the shot including low-level visual/auditory properties, high-level properties, emotional properties (Methods; Tables S2 and S3).
 The same approach is followed for single frames.
 A support-vector machine with a linear kernel was trained to learn the map between the content properties x and the correct/incorrect labels y, resulting in a set of weights w[1], ..., w[n].
-During testing (B), we used a different set of shots that did not overlap with the ones in the training set and used the weights w to predict whether the subject was correct or not.
-By comparing the machine learning predictions with the actual subject responses, we determine whether the classifier was correct or not in each trial and compute the overall classification accuracy (where 50% is chance and 100% is perfect performance).
-This classification accuracy is shown in Figs 7, S9 and S10).
+During testing (B), we used a different set of shots that did not overlap with the ones in the training set and used the weights x to predict whether the subject was correct or not.
+By comparing the machine learning predictions with the actual subject responses, we determined whether the classifier was correct or not in each trial and computed the overall classification accuracy (where 50% is chance and 100% is perfect performance).
+This classification accuracy is shown in Figs 7 and S8-S10).

-episode than to correctly rule out the foils in the other episode (Figure S8).
+to predict subjects' performance in single frames.
+There was a positive correlation in the classification accuracy from each individual property in predicting subjects' performance for Episode 1 versus Episode 2, but there were also notable differences where properties were more informative to correctly discriminate the target shots in one episode than to correctly rule out the foils in the other episode (Fig. S8).
 Similar results were obtained when considering data in the 3 experiment variants (Fig. 7C).
-Furthermore, the properties that contributed most to the classifier performance in one experiment also showed strong contributions in other experiments (Figure S10).
-The strongest such correlation was between the Main experiment and Variant 1 (Figure S10A, $r^2 = 0.83$ ), where both experiments were identical except that the foil shots in the Main experiment corresponded to the target shots in Variant 1.
+Furthermore, the properties that contributed most to the classifier performance in one experiment also showed strong contributions in other experiments (Fig. S10).